Starting prenatal care

 - Avoid douching and scented feminine hygiene products.
 These products can increase your risk of vaginal and urinary infections.

 - Avoid alcohol, tobacco and illegal drugs.
 Anything you put in your body can affect your baby.
 Smoking causes low birth weight and increases risk of stillbirth and premature birth.
 Alcohol and drugs can cause serious birth defects.
-Ask your prenatal care provider if you need help.
+Ask your prenatal care provider if you need help to quit.